KrugerMP/ConfigCrafter/csharp/Overview.md

-languages and frameworks.
-Each file is tailored to specific use cases, with detailed settings to ensure clarity, maintainability, and compatibility with EditorConfig-supported editors.

-## Overview

-The `configs/` directory houses EditorConfig files that define formatting and coding conventions for your projects.
-Currently, this repository includes a configuration for **C#**, with plans to expand to other languages and frameworks in the future.
-Each file is crafted to align with common style guides and best practices, making it easy to integrate into your workflow.

-For a general introduction to the repository, see the [main README](../README.md).

-## Available Configurations

 ### C# EditorConfig (`csharp.editorconfig`)

 The `csharp.editorconfig` file provides a comprehensive set of coding conventions and formatting rules for C# projects.
 It is designed to enforce modern C# best practices, ensuring consistency across teams and projects.
 Below is a detailed breakdown of its settings.